 What is XSS?

-Reflective XSS attacks occur when the user input is immediately reflected back to the user.
+Reflective XSS attacks occur when the user input is immediately reflected to the user.
 For example, a search box that returns results based on the user’s input.
 An attacker can craft a malicious search query that injects JavaScript code into the page.
 When the user views the search results, the malicious code will be executed in their browser.

-Stored XSS attacks occur when the user input is stored on the server and then later displayed to other users.
+Stored XSS attacks occur when the user input is stored on the server and later displayed to other users.
 For example, a forum post that contains user comments.
 An attacker can inject malicious code into their comment, which will be stored on the server.
 When other users view the forum post, the malicious code will be executed in their browser.

 How to exploit XSS